01543 676 800

 I was a victim of domestic abuse for 10 years before I called the Pathway Project.
-I was struggling with three young children, and had just received the devastating news that I had breast cancer.
+I was struggling with three young children and had just received the devastating news that I had breast cancer.

 I made the call and was put in touch with one of the outreach support workers who listened to my story and helped me to see that I had options.
 Within a week, my children and I were moved into a women’s refuge and the process of rebuilding my life began.

-My support worker drove me over 30 miles to have radiotherapy, came to solicitors appointments and helped to sort my finances.
+My support worker drove me over 30 miles to have radiotherapy, came to solicitor’s appointments and helped to sort my finances.
 She also helped me to cope emotionally with the stress of what was one of the darkest times of my life.

 I was put in touch with the Pathway Project 2 years ago (by the police after my husband’s incarceration) as I was being threatened by associates of my abusive husband.
 They were wonderfully supportive at the lowest point in my life…My husband was physically, sexually, financially & mentally abusive.
 I lived in constant torment of what he would do next.
-This abuse had been ongoing for 20years before I became involved with Pathway.
+This abuse had been ongoing for 20 years before I became involved with Pathway.

-I had no support from any of the ‘normal channels’ and thoughts of taking my own life loomed large.
+I had no support from any of the ‘normal channels’ and thoughts of taking my own life loomed largely.
 I cannot express enough my gratitude for the constant support, encouragement & actual help given, especially my allocated support worker.
 She has seen me through some of my darkest days.

-I was first referred to pathway in November 2009 when I reported my ex-partner to the police after suffering abuse for over 2 years.
+I was first referred to Pathway in November 2009 when I reported my ex-partner to the police after suffering abuse for over 2 years.
 I had a young baby at the time and knew I had to get her away from this situation we were living in.
 I was appointed an IDVA who got me through the toughest times and looking back I can honestly say saved my life in so many ways.
 She first took me to a solicitor who helped me get emergency orders in place for my daughter, she then helped me prepare for court and took me there to have them finalised.
-She helped me with my legal aid and also to get further orders to get my daughter and I moved back into the flat we had been forced to leave and ones to ensure we were safe.
+She helped me with my legal aid and also to get further orders to get my daughter and me moved back into the flat we had been forced to leave and to ensure we were safe.
 She approached the police and landlord to ensure we had extra security such as window locks and new locks on the doors.
 When a further incident occurred she was there to support me again.
 I didn’t need to feel foolish or embarrassed that id allowed my abuser back into my home.
 She understood.
 She knew how these people work.
-And she didn’t think I was stupid like i thought people would think.
+And she didn’t think I was stupid like I thought people would think.
 She helped me to understand the situation I was in.
 She believed me and helped me gather the strength to know I would never go back again.
 She sat with me for hours and hours on end with nothing to eat in a waiting room at crown court as my case was delayed for hours.
 She kept me strong that day like she had built me to be and hugged me when it was all over.
-Without the support of pathway I don’t think I would still be here.
-I definitely could never have moved on as i did.
-I couldn’t have been the best mum i could be to my daughter.
+Without the support of Pathway, I don’t think I would still be here.
+I definitely could never have moved on as I did.
+I couldn’t have been the best mum I could be to my daughter.
 My daughter is now almost 11.
 I am married to a wonderful man.
 My daughter is adopted by him and we have another daughter who is 5 and a baby son.
 Life is good.
-If someone had told me this back then i wouldn’t have believed them.
-I didn’t think I was strong enough to get away and stay away but with the support I received through pathway I did it and I have a life I only would have dreamed of back then.
+If someone had told me this back then I wouldn’t have believed them.
+I didn’t think I was strong enough to get away and stay away but with the support, I received through Pathway I did it and I have a life I only would have dreamed of back then.

-I came to pathway project over 20 years ago.
+I came to Pathway project over 20 years ago.
 From the very 1st phone call I made to you I felt so much better.
 After a few phone calls my 2 children and I were taken into your refuge.
 The help I got during my time with you was second to none.
 Everyone was amazing!
 I had counselling from you and learned so much – it definitely made me the person I am today.
 My son was too young to remember, but my daughter remembers it all.

 I will never ever forget how amazing you all were.
-Years later myself and my daughter volunteered at our local dv forum, which unfortunately is no longer there.
+Years later myself and my daughter volunteered at our local DV forum, which unfortunately is no longer there.

-I can never thank pathway project enough, every single one of the team.
+I can never thank Pathway project enough, every single one of the team.

 Slowly slowly I was losing the battle of life